‘Talent – Employee of a young innovative company’ (JEI)

 Residence cards are issued for 10 years on a renewable basis.

-The spouse should apply, and will be issued with a “Talent Passport – Family” residence permit.
+The spouse should apply, and will be issued with a “Talent – Family” residence permit.
 This permit authorizes the family to stay and undertake any paid employment in France as long as the foreign employee’s residence permit is valid.

 Administrative cost: €225 for the spouse’s residence permit and €99 per visa issued to each member of the accompanying family.